-- A/ Once you have completed your Federal Direct Master Promissory Note and entrance counseling, your funds will be disbursed to the university in two equal installments (minus applicable fees) via electronic funds transfer no sooner than 10 days prior to the start of each semester.
+Once you have completed your Federal Direct Master Promissory Note and entrance counseling, your funds will be disbursed to the university in two equal installments (minus applicable fees) via electronic funds transfer no sooner than 10 days prior to the start of each semester.
 Loan proceeds are applied to your account balance.
 If funds are remaining after the account is paid, the One Stop office will issue a refund, within 14 calendar days, by either directly depositing the funds into your personal account or mailing a check to your address on file.
 It is imperative that you make financial arrangements with your landlord and/or creditors in advance of the start of class.
 Refunds, in excess of your institutional charges, will be issued at the time your account is in a credit balance position, which is often well into the semester.
-We will make every effort to expedite your financial aid; however, please remember this is the busiest time of year for us and your lender, so please try to be as timely as possible when submitting your paperwork. - Q/ What are my repayment options for Federal Graduate PLUS Loans after graduation? - A/ You may elect to defer your payments for six months; however, interest will continue to accrue.
-Beyond that, you should contact your lender to discuss options. - Q/ Can I borrow educational loans for relocation expenses? - A/ You will need to budget for these expenses using your own resources.
-The maximum amount you can borrow is the cost of attendance minus other aid.
-The nine-month cost of attendance budget does not include your living expenses for the summer or the cost of relocating. - Q/ I would like to live alone.
-Can I get an increase to my cost of attendance? - A/ Our academic year budget reflects the expectation that you will have at least one roommate and is not increased if you choose to live alone.
-You will need to budget for the additional expenses using your own resources. - Q/ When will I receive my financial aid offer each year? - A/ Entering law students who have been accepted into the law program and completed their financial aid application will begin receiving financial aid offers in March.
+We will make every effort to expedite your financial aid; however, please remember this is the busiest time of year for us and your lender, so please try to be as timely as possible when submitting your paperwork.

+PLUS Loans after graduation?

+You may elect to defer your payments for six months; however, interest will continue to accrue.
+Beyond that, you should contact your lender to discuss options.

+Q/ Can I borrow educational loans for relocation expenses?

+No, you will need to budget for these expenses using your own resources.
+The nine-month cost of attendance budget does not include your living expenses for the summer or the cost of relocating.

+Q/ I would like to live alone.
+Can I get an increase to my cost of attendance?

+A/ Our academic year budget reflects the expectation that you will have at least one roommate and is not increased if you choose to live alone.
+You will need to budget for the additional expenses using your own resources.

+Q/ When will I receive my financial aid offer each year?

+A/ Entering law students who have been accepted into the law program and completed their financial aid application will begin receiving financial aid offers in March.
 Current law students who have completed their financial aid application will begin receiving financial aid offers in late June, after the spring semester grades have been posted and class ranks and GPAs have been calculated.